training-mode/ruby/intro/01_basics/README.md

 GRAVITATIONAL_CONST = 28  # This will cause a warning
 ```

 *Note: It is convention to declare constants this way.
-Remember to declare it with all caps and ending with "_CONST"*
+Remember to declare it with all caps.*

+#Knowledge Check#

+1. Who is the principal designer of the Ruby language?

 #Assignment#
 family.rb